 In some e-mailed variations of this rumor which we received, readers asked if Pilot Flying J had announced that they would be removing all American flags, everywhere:

-As is often the case with claims about “offensive” American flags or unpatriotic gas stations, Moore’s story spread quickly, accruing nearly three million views in under a week.
-One day after it was posted, Pilot Flying J addressed the rumor on their Facebook page and on Twitter, stating that the store in question lacked a U.S. flag because a damaged flagpole there was in the process of being repaired:
+As is often the case with claims about "offensive" American flags or unpatriotic gas stations, Moore's story spread quickly, accruing nearly three million views in under a week.
+One day after it was posted, Pilot Flying J addressed the rumor on social media, stating that the store in question lacked a U.S. flag because a damaged flagpole there was in the process of being repaired:

 We are proudly American.
 At store #436, we are in the process of repairing the flag pole, which was damaged.
 Our intent is to raise the flag as soon as the pole is repaired and proper flag protocols are in place to show it the respect it deserves.